MicrosoftDocs/terminal/TerminalDocs/group-policy.md

 ### Download

-You can find the latest administrative templates (ADMX and ADML files) in the assets section of our newest Windows Terminal release on GitHub.
+You can find the latest administrative templates (ADMX and ADML files) in the assets section of our [newest Windows Terminal release on GitHub](https://github.com/microsoft/terminal/releases/latest).
 The file is named `GroupPolicyTemplates-<Version>.zip`

 ### Add the administrative template to an individual computer

-1. Copy the `WindowsTerminal.admx` file to your **Policy Definition** template folder.
+1. Unzip the `GroupPolicyTemplates-<Version>.zip` file to your **Policy Definition** template folder.
 (Example: `C:\Windows\PolicyDefinitions`)
-2. Copy the `WindowsTerminal.adml` file to the matching language folder in your language folder in your Policy Definition folder.
-(Example: `C:\Windows\PolicyDefinitions\en-US`)

 > [!NOTE]
-> Copying the `WindowsTerminal.adml` file to the `en-US` folder will apply the policy even if you are not using an `en-US`-based machine.
+> The `WindowsTerminal.adml` file in the `en-US` folder will apply the policy even if you are not using an `en-US`-based machine.

 ### Add the administrative template to Active Directory